Showing posts with label driving. Show all posts

 Loren called the hotel for them to send a van, but our van had already come and gone.

-We had time for a short rest break, and then we got ready to go downtown to the Georgia Aquarium where we will eat dinner and walk through the museum.
+We had time for a short break, then we got ready to go downtown to the Georgia Aquarium, where we would have dinner and walk through the museum.

-We filled our plates two times with pasta, salads, chicken, garlic bread and a small dessert.
-We walked through the Museum with our friends Loren and Jackie.
+We filled our plates twice with pasta, salads, chicken, garlic bread, and a small dessert.
+We walked through the museum with our friends Loren and Jackie.

-We walked through The Coldwater Quest where we saw Africa Penguins, Beluga Whales, sea otters, and sea lions.
+We walked through The Coldwater Quest, where we saw African Penguins, Beluga Whales, sea otters, and sea lions.

 In the Ocean Voyager, we saw Whale Sharks and hammerhead sharks.

-In the Georgia Explorer, we put our hands in the touch pools that were filled with a wall of fish and turtles.
+In the Georgia Explorer, we put our hands in a pool filled with a wall of fish and turtles.

 In the Tropical Diver area, we saw coral reefs and jellyfish.